AhmedNaleba/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group - Script that changes group ownership 100-change_owner_and_group - Script that changes group and owner permissions 101-symbolic_link_permissions - Script to change permissions of a symbolic link
+13-change_group - Script that changes group ownership 100-change_owner_and_group - Script that changes group and owner permissions 101-symbolic_link_permissions - Script to change permissions of a symbolic link 102-if_only - Script to change ownership only if owned by a certain user